Rail Rebecq Rognon: Establishment

-In 1972, Erik Goegebeur purchased 9-ton Orenstein & Koppel steam locomotive in response to an advert in a local newspaper.
+In 1972, Erik Goegebeur purchased a 9-ton Orenstein & Koppel steam locomotive in response to an advert in a local newspaper.
 The locomotive was initially stored in the yard of Goegebeur's Kawasaki dealership, prior to a full overhaul and restoration to working order.

 During 1973, Goegebeur bought the old signalman's house in Rognon, Bloc U, located at the junction of the old lines 115 (Braine-l'Alleud - Tubize - Rebecq - Braine-le-Comte) and 123 (Enghien - Braine-le-Comte).
-Thes lines were both dismantled but their trackbeds, although overgrown by vegetation, were preserved.
+These lines were both dismantled, but their trackbeds, although overgrown by vegetation, were preserved.

-With a working engine to use the idea of running on the lines passing Goegebeur's house arose.
+With a working engine to use, the idea of running on the lines passing Goegebeur's house arose.
 The local authorities, represented by the Mayor Marcel Bartholomé and municipal secretary André Fagnard, and received a favorable and enthusiastic response.

 The RRR reclaimed local tram track used by the line connecting Brussels to Leerbeek.

 After several years of construction, the RRR was inaugurated in the spring of 1977.